Higher education in Iran: Modern

-It was Abbas Mirza who first dispatched Iranian students to Europe for a western education.

-The history of the establishment of western style academic universities in Iran (Persia) dates back to 1851 with the establishment of Darolfonoon – which was founded as a result of the efforts of the royal vizier Mirza Taghi Khan Amir Kabir, aimed at training and teaching Iranian experts in many fields of science and technology.
+Abbas Mirza was who first dispatched Iranian students to Europe for a Western education.
+The history of the establishment of Western style academic universities in Iran (Persia) dates back to 1851 with the establishment of Darolfonoon – which was founded as a result of the efforts of the royal vizier Mirza Taghi Khan Amir Kabir, aimed at training and teaching Iranian experts in many fields of science and technology.

-In 1855 "The Ministry of Science" was first established, and Ali Gholi Mirza I'tizad al-saltaneh (علیقلی میرزا اعتضاد السلطنه) was appointed Iran's first Minister of Science by Nasereddin Shah.
+In 1855, The Ministry of Sciencewas first established, and Ali Gholi Mirza I'tizad al-saltaneh (علیقلی میرزا اعتضاد السلطنه) was appointed Iran's first Minister of Science by Nasereddin Shah.
 By the 1890s Darolfonoon was competing with other prominent institutions of modern learning.
-The Military College of Tehran (Madraseh-ye Nezam), established in 1885 with a budget of 10,000-12,000 tomans, was its first rival; and in 1899 the College of political sciences (Madraseh-ye olum-e siyasi) was organized within the Foreign ministry.
+The Military College of Tehran (Madraseh-ye Nezam), established in 1885 with a budget of 10,000–12,000 tomans, was its first rival; and in 1899 the College of political sciences (Madraseh-ye olum-e siyasi) was organized within the Foreign ministry."

 The Ministry of Higher Education, which oversees the operation of all institutes of higher education in Iran, was established in 1967.
 However, it was back in 1928 that Iran's first university, as we know it today, was proposed by an Iranian physicist, Mahmoud Hessaby.
-The University of Tehran (or Tehran University) was designed by French architect Andre Godard, and built in 1934.
+The University of Tehran (a.k.a.
+Tehran University) was designed by French architect Andre Godard, and built in 1934.
 Today, Tehran University is Iran's largest university with over 32,000 students.

-In the medical field, it was Joseph Cochran who first founded a professional school in Iran in 1878, and who is often credited for founding Iran's "first contemporary medical college", as well as founding one of Iran's first modern hospitals ("Westminster Hospital") in Urmia formerly known as Rezaieh in honor of Shia Islam's 8th Imam.
+In the medical field, it was Joseph Cochran who first founded a professional school in Iran in 1878, and who is often credited for founding Iran's "first contemporary medical college", as well as founding Westminster Hospital, one of Iran's first modern hospitals, in Urmia formerly known as Rezaieh in honor of Shia Islam's 8th imam.
 The medical faculty Cochran established at Urmia University was joined by several other Americans, namely Drs.
 Wright, Homlz, van Nourdon, and Miller.
 They were all buried in Urmia as their resting place after serving the area for many years.

-In Tehran, Samuel M. Jordan, whom "Jordan Ave." in Tehran is named after, also was directly responsible for the expansion of the American College in Tehran.
+In Tehran, Samuel M. Jordan (the namesake of "Jordan Ave." in Tehran), also was directly responsible for the expansion of the American College in Tehran.
 The school received a permanent charter from the Board of Regents of the State University of New York in 1932.